 5 Reasons to Integrate ERP and CRM

-Too many manufacturing organizations are operating ERP and CRM enterprise software separately.
+Too many manufacturing organizations are operating ERP and CRM software separately.
 Usually, this is because they don’t realize the revenue and possible growth they’re missing by refusing to pay out the short-term investment needed to connect the two.
-In fact, the initial cost of committing to an ERP and CRM integration for manufacturing operations pales in comparison to the benefits of interconnecting your enterprise platforms—it’s practically a necessity.
+In fact, the initial cost of committing to an ERP and CRM integration pales in comparison to the benefits of interconnecting your enterprise platforms.
+With an integration syncing data between your software applications in real time, your enterprise enjoys greater accuracy, deeper insights and higher productivity.
 Here are five signs that you are overdue for a CRM and ERP integration.

-Learn more about CRM and ERP integrations by checking out our video demo.
+Learn more about CRM and ERP integrations by checking out our video demos.

-Efficiency is the quickest way to impress customers old and new.
-If you’re running both pieces of enterprise software already, it just doesn’t make sense from an efficiency and time perspective to not connect them.
+If you’re running both pieces of enterprise software already, it just makes sense to bring them together to cut down on current inefficiencies.
 There’s the time spent on entering quotes, orders and ship-tos into both systems separately.
 Plus, there's the potential of human error, resulting in orders sent to the wrong customers and other costly mistakes.
-With an integration platform syncing these kinds of fields automatically (and on a schedule that you determine), you can take human error out of the equation and free up that time for other mission-critical tasks.
+With an integration platform syncing these kinds of fields automatically (and on a schedule that you determine), you can take human error out of the equation and free up time for other mission-critical tasks.

-Demand planning and inventory strategy is a key to unlock aggressive new growth and potential for innovation within your business.
-If you’re just jumping between enterprise applications and trying to hold all of your data together by a thread, eventually that thread will be stretched too thin and break.
+Demand planning and inventory strategy are the key to unlocking new growth.
+If you’re just jumping between enterprise applications and trying to hold all your data together by a thread, eventually that thread will be stretched too thin and break.
 Your sales people will see growth in a certain aspect of your business and regression in others, but your manufacturing team won’t be able to see or plan for these fluctuations.
 The result of that strategy will just be your team manufacturing to order without strategizing new ways to support and automate output growth.
-Plain and simple—if you don’t have crucial business data being synced daily between your CRM and ERP, it won’t be noted and it can’t be capitalized on.
+Plain and simple—if you don’t have crucial business data being synced daily between your CRM and ERP, it won’t be noted, resulting in missed opportunities.

 Too many businesses think that an ERP and CRM integration for manufacturing operations isn’t necessary or worth the cost of the project—but they couldn’t be more wrong.
 Aside from removing the labor involved in dual data entry or the uncertainty that can come with having a technical barrier between your front and back offices, an integration project can light a match that fuels aggressive new growth and innovation in your business.

-For more on the benefits of CRM and ERP integration for manufacturing success, go here to learn about Unity, Datix’s landmark integration platform built to easily and flexibly integrate Epicor with your CRM software—with no specialized coding or technical knowledge required on your end.
-Datix is an Epicor Platinum Partner renowned for integrations.
-Our expert consultants have completed numerous projects just like yours—whether your software is hosted on-site or in the cloud.
+For more on the benefits of CRM and ERP integration for manufacturing success, check out Unity, Datix’s landmark integration platform built to easily integrate Epicor with your CRM software—with no specialized coding or technical knowledge required on your end.
+Datix is an Epicor Gold Partner renowned for integrations.
+Our certified consultants have completed countless integrations for manufacturers and distributors of all sizes and across multiple industries.
 Get in touch with us today to set up a consultation for your business!